Time signatures are used to describe the beat and pulse of the music. We make sense of the figures and see how the numbers add up…

 The American preference for naming notes as a fraction of a whole note or semibreve is more intuitive than the English nomenclature and many modern musicians tend to use that now.

-The upper number, the number of beats in a bar, can technically be any value from 1 upwards (depending on how avant garde and controversial the composer wants to be) but it’s unusual to find values above 12.
-There are two types of time signature called simple and compound.
+The upper number, the number of beats in a bar, can technically be any value from 1 upwards (depending on how avant-garde and controversial the composer wants to be) but it’s unusual to find values above 12.
+There are two types of time signatures called simple and compound.

 Simple time signatures

 Simple time signatures have 2, 3 and 4 as their upper number and academics refer to them as duple, triple and quadruple time.
 Here are the most common examples: